 With multiple genomic targets potentially contributing to disease, analysis requires flexibility and accuracy.
 Genotyping data analysis tools can analyze results for millions of markers and probes and detect sample outliers, providing insight into the functional consequences of genetic variation.

-Whole-genome genotyping enables interrogation of SNPs and other variants across the entire genome, providing researchers with the most comprehensive view of genomic variation.
+Interrogate variants across the entire genome to obtain the most comprehensive view of genomic variation.

-Targeted genotyping enables researchers to focus time, effort, and resources on a specific region of the genome, often with higher coverage.
+Focus time and resources on genotyping variants in a specific genomic region of interest, often with higher coverage.

-Copy number variation (CNV) analysis involves detection of DNA copy number changes, as well as aberrant chromosome amplifications and deletions, relative to a reference genome.
+Detect DNA copy number changes, as well as aberrant chromosome amplifications and deletions, relative to a reference genome.

 Enhance the value of crops and herds with screening and discovery tools that aid in breeding decisions.
 Learn more about plant and animal genotyping.